Understanding Ant Colony Growth Stages: From Queen to Thriving Colony

 What Happens?

-✔ Nanitics begin foraging and taking over colony duties.
+✔ Nanitics begin foraging, cleaning, and taking on essential colony duties.

 ✔ The queen stops leaving the nest (unless it’s an exception like some Bull Ants).